stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 My sense has always been that the writing classroom is the best place to develop a host of important skills and abilities, including the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.

-An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” or “communication” will have a tremendously negative affect on our development as individuals.
+An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” will have a tremendously negative affect on our development as individuals.
 If we use these tools merely to get answers, not encourage us to develop understanding or skill; or if we allow them to generate a mere appearance of thought and expression, rather than its substance, then what will become of us?

 As [Joshua Thorpe argues](https://wonkhe.com/blogs/the-real-risk-of-generative-ai-is-a-crisis-of-knowledge/),